Authress-Engineering/aws-architect.js/README.md

 ```

 #### S3 Website Deployment
+AWS Architect has the ability to set up and configure an S3 bucket for static website hosting.
+It provides a mechanism as well to deploy your content files directly to S3.
 Specify `bucket` in the configuration options for `contentOptions`, and configure the `PublishWebsite` function in the make.js file.

 ```javascript